giantswarm/fmt/go/context.md

 - Use `micrologger.Logger.LogCtx`.
 - Make sure we pass the `context.Context` down the stack if we happen to distribute information in it.
-- Allows use to handle cancellation and deadlines without changing the API.
+- Allows us to handle cancellation and deadlines without changing the API.

 Guidelines: